shreyanshk/boottorrent/docs/quickstart.rst

 Enable PXE on your computers.
 Please look for your computer's BIOS documentation for instructions.

-Execute this command on your computer:
+Then, execute this command on your computer (in the same env):

 .. code-block:: console